 Believers United to Christ

-1Or do you not know, brothers and sisters (for I am speaking to those who know the Law), that the Law has jurisdiction [to rule] over a person as long as he lives?
-2For the married woman [as an example] is bound and remains bound by law to her husband while he lives; but if her husband dies, she is released and exempt from the law concerning her husband.
-3Accordingly, she will be designated as an adulteress if she unites herself to another man while her husband is alive.
-But if her husband dies, she is free from the law [regarding marriage], so that she is not an adulteress if she marries another man.
+1Or do you not know, brethren (for I am speaking to those who know the law), that the law has jurisdiction over a person as long as he lives?
+2For the married woman is bound by law to her husband while he is living; but if her husband dies, she is released from the law concerning the husband.
+3So then, if while her husband is living she is joined to another man, she shall be called an adulteress; but if her husband dies, she is free from the law, so that she is not an adulteress though she is joined to another man.

-4Therefore, my fellow believers, you too died to the Law through the [crucified] body of Christ, so that you may belong to another, to Him who was raised from the dead, in order that we may bear fruit for God.
-5When we were living in the flesh [trapped by sin], the sinful passions, which were awakened by [that which] the Law [identifies as sin], were at work in our body to bear fruit for death [since the willingness to sin led to death and separation from God].
-6But now we have been released from the Law and its penalty, having died [through Christ] to that by which we were held captive, so that we serve [God] in the newness of the Spirit and not in the oldness of the letter [of the Law].
+4Therefore, my brethren, you also were made to die to the Law through the body of Christ, so that you might be joined to another, to Him who was raised from the dead, in order that we might bear fruit for God.
+5For while we were in the flesh, the sinful passions, which were aroused by the Law, were at work in the members of our body to bear fruit for death.
+6But now we have been released from the Law, having died to that by which we were bound, so that we serve in newness of the Spirit and not in oldness of the letter.

 7What shall we say then?
 Is the Law sin?
-Certainly not!
-On the contrary, if it had not been for the Law, I would not have recognized sin.
-For I would not have known [for example] about coveting [what belongs to another, and would have had no sense of guilt] if the Law had not [repeatedly] said, “You shall not covet.”
-8But sin, finding an opportunity through the commandment [to express itself] produced in me every kind of coveting and selfish desire.
-For without the Law sin is dead [the recognition of sin is inactive].
-9I was once alive without [knowledge of] the Law; but when the commandment came [and I understood its meaning], sin became alive and I died [since the Law sentenced me to death].
-10And the very commandment which was intended to bring life, actually proved to bring death for me.
-11For sin, seizing its opportunity through the commandment, beguiled and completely deceived me, and using it as a weapon killed me [separating me from God].
+May it never be!
+On the contrary, I would not have come to know sin except through the Law; for I would not have known about coveting if the Law had not said, “You shall not covet.”
+8But sin, taking opportunity through the commandment, produced in me coveting of every kind; for apart from the Law sin is dead.
+9I was once alive apart from the Law; but when the commandment came, sin became alive and I died; 10and this commandment, which was to result in life, proved to result in death for me; 11for sin, taking an opportunity through the commandment, deceived me and through it killed me.
 12So then, the Law is holy, and the commandment is holy and righteous and good.

 The Conflict of Two Natures